groupby/slush-storefront/README.md

 slush storefront:component <ComponentName> <path/to/components/directory> --testRoot <path/to/test/root>
 ```

+Please note that using non-default values for the source or test directories will require an update to the project's Webpack configuration file.

 ## Getting To Know Slush

 Slush is a tool that uses Gulp for project scaffolding.